Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: The CDDP-DRO risk-neutral model and its Scenario Cluster Decomposition

-The section presents the RN version of the Linearized mixed Integer Programming (LIP) model as well as its SCD.
-It also introduces a scheme for obtaining lower and upper bounds.
-The uncertainty to be dealt with is represented in a set of scenarios for each member of the ambiguity set as explicitly generated by the scheme presented in the previous section.

-CDDP-DRO is an extension of the two-stage stochastic model CDDP-TS that we have presented elsewhere, see \cite{cddp-ts24}.
-The main difference is that the latter assumes that the finite set of scenarios fairly represents the truly PD of the uncertainty in the parameters.
-As a matter of fact, both approaches share many elements.
-So, the aim of the section is to present the elements (i.e., parameters, variables and constraints) that directly are related to the ambiguity set treatment.
-Moreover, for completeness and easy reading, Appendix A, see the supplementary file, takes from \cite{cddp-ts24} the other elements of the model.

-The section is organized as follows: Subsection \ref{sec:CDDP-DRO-Elements} presents the ambiguity set-related elements of the CD entity.
-Subsection \ref{sec:LIP-RN} presents the LIP formulation of model CDDP-DRO in its RN version, so-named model LIP-RN.
-Subsection \ref{sec:LIP-SCD-RN} deals with SCD of the model.
-Subsection \ref{sec:rn-lb-ub} introduces a scheme for obtaining (hopefully, tight) lower and upper bounds.
+This section presents three fundamental aspects concerning the modeling and treatment of the CDDP robust optimization problem.
+Subsection \ref{sec:LIP-RN} presents the specific formulation of the so-called CDDP-DRO model in its risk-neutral version.
+Subsection \ref{sec:LIP-RN-SCD} deals with the {\it scenario cluster decomposition} of the model.
+Subsection \ref{sec:rn-lb-ub} introduces the \textit{min-max} matheuristic scheme for obtaining (hopefully, tight) lower and upper bounds.